elycruz/sjljs/readme-fragments/README-fragment.md

 ```

 ##### ~~sjl.issetObjKey (obj {*}, key {String}) :Boolean~~
-This method was removed in version 0.5.7.
+This method was removed in sjljs-0.5.7.
 For the same functionality use
- `sjl.isset(obj[key])` or `sjl.issetAndOfType(obj.key)` where key
+ `sjl.isset(obj[key])` or `sjl.issetAndOfType(obj.key, 'SomeTypeName')` where key
- is the property key want to check.
+ is the property key you want to check.

 ##### ~~issetObjKeyAndOfType (obj {*}, key {String}, type {String}) :Boolean~~
 This method was removed in version 0.5.7.
 For the same functionality use